 3. Select the appropriate wireless technology for the conference system

 There are two main technologies for wireless conferencing: radio frequency (RF) and infrared (IR).
-Choose the most appropriate one (or both) depending on how your conferencing system will be used.
+Choose the most appropriate one (or both) depending on how your digital conferencing system will be used.

 4. Is the conference system compatible with wireless LAN?